-The Head of Law and Democracy and the Regulatory Services Manager have delegated authority under this policy to authorise appropriately qualified Enforcement Officers.
+The Head of Law and Democracy has delegated authority under this policy to authorise appropriately qualified Enforcement Officers.

 Licence Holder

 Licence holders must ensure their properties are well managed, safe and comply with all of the licence conditions attached to the Selective Licence.